ledlight33/atlas-interactive-matrix/README.md

 **MITRE ATLAS™** is a trademark of The MITRE Corporation.
 This project reproduces ATLAS data with permission under the Apache License 2.0.
 This visualization is an independent community project and is **not endorsed by, affiliated with, or sponsored by The MITRE Corporation**.

 © 2025 The MITRE Corporation.
-ATLAS data reproduced and distributed with the permission of The MITRE Corporation.
+ATLAS data reproduced and distributed under the Apache License 2.0.

 See [LICENSE](LICENSE) and [NOTICE](NOTICE) for full details.